shierc/oTree/faq.md

 #### How stable is oTree?

-oTree is in beta.
-Some parts of oTree are still under development and may have bugs.
+oTree is fairly stable, but some parts of oTree are still under development and may have bugs.
-Therefore, if you are launching a real experiment, you should start developing and testing well in advance, to prevent last-minute surprises, and to give us time to investigate any bugs you discover.
-(If you encounter a bug in oTree, please email chris@otree.org.)
+If you encounter a bug in oTree, please email chris@otree.org.

-For best results, contact us so that we are aware of your plans and can give you guidance.

 Also, make sure to upgrade otree-core frequently, to get our latest bugfixes.
 In the launcher, click "Version select" and choose the most recent version.